miloszwasacz/wall-projections/README.md

 ### Curator

+- Does not have technical skills so system should be easy to deploy.
 - Would like to create exhibits which are more engaging and as informative as possible.
 - Oversees funding for exhibits so would like the system to be inexpensive to install and maintain.
 - System should be attractive to board members so funding will be accepted to install.

 ### Exhibition Designer

+- Does not have advanced technical skills so system should be easy to configure and use.
 - Use system to make new exhibits which are inventive and engaging.
 - System should be polished and easy to integrate with the rest of the exhibit.
 - System should require little custom configuration so more time can be spent on other aspects of exhibit.